Geography of Pennsylvania

 The geography of Pennsylvania varies from sea level marine estuary to mountainous plateau.
-The state is known for its natural resources, ports, and the leading role it played in the nation's founding and history.
+The state is known for its natural resources, ports, and the leading role it played in the founding and history of the United States.

 Major features

 Pennsylvania's nickname, the Keystone State, derives from the fact that the state forms a geographic bridge both between the Northeastern United States and the Southern United States between the Atlantic seaboard and Midwest.
 The state's western toehold extends to the Great Lakes at Erie.

 Pennsylvania is bordered on the north and northeast by New York; on the east by New Jersey; on the south by Delaware, Maryland, and West Virginia; on the west by Ohio; and on the northwest by Lake Erie.
 It has a small border on Lake Erie with Canada.
-The Delaware, Susquehanna, Monongahela, Allegheny, and Ohio rivers are the state's major rivers.
+The Delaware, Schuylkill, Susquehanna, Monongahela, Allegheny, and Ohio rivers are the state's major rivers.
 The Lehigh River in the state's east and Oil Creek in its west are smaller waterways that played vital roles in Pennsylvania's early industrial development.
 Pennsylvania is one of 13 original colonies that share a border with Canada.

 Pennsylvania is 180 mi north to south and 310 mi east to west.
 The total land area is 44817 sqmi—739200 acre of which are bodies of water.
 It is the 33rd largest state in the United States.
 The state's highest point is 3213 ft above sea level at Mount Davis.
 Its lowest point is at sea level on the Delaware River.